نمونه سوالات اسپیکینگ آیلتس با جواب pdf پارت 1-2-3 (2022)

 Yes, I think so.
 Children are busy with their schoolwork on weekdays.
 They don’t have enough time to do exercises, even though they do have PE classes at school.
 Besides, playing sports regularly can build up a good physique and is also good for their study.

-4. What was your favourite sport when you were young?
+4. What was your favorite sport when you were young?

-Climbing was my favourite.
-I really enjoyed the feeling that after a long and tiring journey that I had finally reached the top.
+Climbing was my favorite.
+I really enjoyed the feeling that after a long and tiring journey I had finally reached the top.
 The fresh air and the magical views were the best rewards.

 5. What kinds of exercises are popular in your country?

 Running, I think.
 It doesn’t need professional equipment, just a pair of sports shoes is enough.
 And people can run with their friends, or just on their own and listen to some music during the journey, a good way to get rid of troubles.

 1. How many people are there in your family?

 There are four.
 There’s me of course.
 Then there’s my younger brother, he’s fifteen years old.
 And I have my mother and father who are both in their late 70s.
 I have two grandparents as well, but they don’t live with us.